Collectl Features

 readability.

-available in any other utilities.
+memory, neither of which are currently available in any existing utilities.

 Process I/O